Alexandra Batten MBACP

-I believe in the clients’ potential and ability to make the right choices for him or herself, regardless of my own values, beliefs and ideas.
+I believe in a clients’ potential and ability to make the right choices for him or herself.
 I won't give advice but I will help you explore your situation to find ways of making the right choices for you.
 I believe that we all have the ability to make changes in our lives by developing greater understanding through exploration of difficult and sometimes painful emotions which hopefully help us gain insight into the problems we face and the solutions we seek.
 Therapy offers an opportunity to feel properly heard and to be able to think about and work through any issues at your own pace, without the pressure of feeling judged or misunderstood.

 What I offer